 G4.
-Increase the percentage of students scoring at or above the proficiency level on the Biology I End-of-Course exam.
-1
+Increase the percentage of student scoring at or above the proficiency level on the Biology 1 End-of-Course exam.

 G4.B1 Students may lack specific scientific knowledge and skills.
-2 i Observation and teacher evaluation data, Science Data, End of Course Exam Data

-G4.B1.S1 Provide hands-on activities and experiments to increase students' scientific knowledge and deepen the understanding of the scientific method.
+G4.B1.S1 Provide hands-on experience to increase students' scientific knowledge and deepen the understanding of the scientific method.